-SikhLEAD Internships seek to develop leadership skills, encourage political and civic engagement, and foster interest in public service careers by providing the unparalleled experience of interning in a congressional office, federal agency, or host organization.
-Internships will allow students to explore a potential career track, create a network of professional and personal contacts, develop real-world skills, and build confidence.
+SikhLEAD interns develop leadership skills, encourage political and civic engagement, and foster interest in public service careers by providing an unparalleled experience of interning in a congressional office, federal agency, or another political social-profit organization.
+Internships allow students to explore a potential career track, create a network of professional and personal contacts, develop real-world skills, and build confidence.

 - Conducting research